hrafnthor/ansible-docker/README.md

             value: [string | number]    The value to set in the secret file.
 Mutually exlusive with `variable`.
             variable: [string]          The variable holding the value to set in the secret file.
 Mutually exlusive with `value`.
             remove: [bool]              Indicates that this named secret should be removed.
-        environment:
+        environments:
+          - mode: [string]              The access mode that the environment file will be given.
+Defaults to '0644'
+            user: [string]              The user that should own the .env file.
+If not set defaults to the composition user.
+If they are not set, defaults to root.
+            group: [string]             The group that should own the .env file.
+If not set defaults to the composition group.
+If they are not set, defaults to root.
+            path: [string]              [required] The path relative to the source directory where the .env file should be created.
+            remove: [bool]              Indicates if the environment file at the given path should be removed.
+If true, no file will be created.
+Defaults to false.
+            entries:                    [required] Contains the environment variable entries to place in the .env file.
             - name: [string]            [Required] The name of the variable.
               value: [string | number]  The value to set the variable to.
 Mutually exlusive with `variable`.
               variable: [string]        The variable holding the value to set the env variable to.
 Mutually exlusive with `value`.
               remove: [bool]            Indicates that this named variable should be removed.
         extras:
           - source: [string]            [required] The source to copy
             destination: [string]       [required] The destination relative to [composition.destination] to copy to